pyspextool/pyspextool/paper/paper.md

 and usability through its Python interface.
 -->
 # Software design

+pySpextool's design philosophy is based on two core principles: (1) to provide a user-friendly reduction package

 <!--
 `Gala`'s design philosophy is based on three core principles: (1) to provide a